parawanderer/cpp23VcpkgVSCodeTemplate/README.md

 Have some system package manager installed (i.e. not for code-level C++ libraries themselves).
 The subsequent commands are based on [brew](https://brew.sh/) (available on MacOS/Linux).

 The setup can probably be adapted to Windows, too.
 Possibly using [chocolatey](https://chocolatey.org/).
-Alternatively, just use VSCode as your editor + Docker to run this under Linux (WSL), then you don't need to bother making this work in Windows.
-More details on that below (Section: "[VSCode with Docker + Dev Containers Extension](#vscode-with-docker--dev-containers-extension)")
+Alternatively, just use VSCode as your editor (optionally + Docker) to run this under Linux (WSL), then you don't need to bother making this work in Windows.
+You have two options for this:
+- WSL + More details on that below (Section: "[VSCode with Docker + Dev Containers Extension](#vscode-with-docker--dev-containers-extension)")

 #### Optional